Conditioning

 committed themselves to around fourteen weeks of intensive training involving

-six to seven sessions per week of weights, skills and fitness work despite
+six to seven sessions per week of weights, skills, and fitness work, despite

-either being full time students or working full time.
+either being full-time students or working full-time.

-At the conclusion of the season the Club's doctor, Katherine
+After the season, the Club's doctor, Katherine

 Rae, and physiotherapist, Keiran Cleary, jointly issued a Medical Report